AverageChaos/Unturned-Library/README.md

 	```
 - Extensions:
 	- BarricadeExt
- 		- CreateBarricade - Creates a new Barricade from an asset's guid.
+ 		- CreateBarricade - Creates a new Barricade from an asset's guide.
 	- BarricadeManagerExt
  		- DestroyBarricade - Destroys the Barricade at a transform, and invokes an action before destroying the Barricade that allows the event to be canceled.
 	- DictionaryExt
  		- GetOrAdd - Gets the value of a key or adds the specified default